 Author & Columnist

-April Masini is America’s foremost dating and relationship advice and etiquette expert, as well as the author of four relationship advice books.
-A preferred go-to source on a wide range of issues for the world’s most prominent news outlets, April is regularly quoted in USA Today, ABC Entertainment News, MSN, Yahoo!, CNN, FOX News, CBS News, Univision, Telemundo, US News & World Report, The Wall Street Journal, The New York Times, New York Daily News, Newsday, The Los Angeles Times, The Chicago Tribune, Forbes, New York Post, The Washington Post, Reader's Digest, Christian Science Monitor, AARP Magazine, the international wire services Agence France Press and The Associated Press, among others.
+April Masini is a fitness advocate and America’s foremost dating and relationship advice and etiquette expert, as well as the author of four relationship advice books.
+A preferred go-to source on a wide range of issues for the world’s most prominent news outlets, April is regularly quoted in USA Today, ABC Entertainment News, MSN, Yahoo!, CNN, FOX News, CBS News, Univision, Telemundo, US News & World Report, The Wall Street Journal, The New York Times, New York Daily News, Newsday, The Los Angeles Times, The Chicago Tribune, Forbes, New York Post, Washington Post, Reader's Digest, Christian Science Monitor, AARP Magazine, the international wire services Agence France Press and The Associated Press, among others.

 April is a featured guest columnist in: AskMen, Yahoo!, Glo and MSN, among others.
 She has co-hosted a Discovery Channel episode of "Everything You Need to Know" about sex, and was a featured guest on FOX-TV’S O’Reilly Factor.